runekn/x4-reactive-docking/README.md

 For example if the leader is attacked then groups with 'defend' will launch to defend.
 Though for non-carrier capital ship subordinates in 'Launched' mode will instead remain launched constantly whether they are needed or not.

-This mod provides an additional docking option to non-carrier capital ships with landing pads.
-This new docking option is called 'Reactive' and makes subordinates behave like they are carrier-based.
+This mod add additional docking options to cover both carrier and non-carrier behaviors for both shiptypes.
-To provide this extra option the Docking/Launched button found in loadout info submenu and 'Enter' menu has been changed to a dropdown for non-carriers.
+In essence, the Docking/Launched button found in loadout info submenu and 'Enter' menu on ships has been changed to a dropdown with three options:

-Carriers will not have this option and their 'Launched' mode remains unchanged.
+1. Docked: Same behavior as vanilla.
+Subordinates will remain docked no matter what.
+2. Launched (default for non-carriers): Subordinates will remain launched, and only dock if leader wants to travel far distances.
+3. Reactive (default for carriers): Subordinates will dock, but launch if something happens that is relevant to their standing order.

 ## Requirements